 A few years have passed since I last saw Cuba.
 Posting photos taken by my husband – more for myself than anyone else.

 I’m pretty sure the dog approached us before the gatekeeper.
 In hindsight, it’s entirely possible both were wise enough to give us time to settle in, knowing exactly when to reveal themselves.
 We named the dog “Salchipapa” (after a Latin American street food that’s essentially french fries with cut up wieners).
-Salchipapa wasn’t cute – an obvious stray, but with the good sense to know manners went a lot farther than attitude.
-My son tossed her pieces of his sandwich (for the life of me I can’t recall why he had a sandwich in the middle of a graveyard), instead of inhaling her good fortune – Salchipapa buried them.
-Without exception, every morsel politely tucked away – as if the shame of her situation was too much to bear.
+Salchipapa wasn’t cute – an obvious stray, with good sense to know manners went a lot farther than attitude.
+My son tossed her pieces of his sandwich (for the life of me I can’t recall why he had a sandwich in the middle of a graveyard), instead of inhaling good fortune – Salchipapa buried them.
+Without exception every morsel politely tucked away – as if the shame of her situation was too much to bear.

-Gatekeeper had appointed himself our tour guide.
+Gatekeeper appointed himself our tour guide.
 We didn’t feel coerced or hustled.
 Beneath his gruff exterior, gatekeeper was a proud man.
 His eyes smiled as he led us on a erratic journey through Cuba’s past.
 The world Domino champion, a woman you say?
 Famous baseball player, a revolutionary hero – you’re doing great gatekeeper, we understand.
 She and her baby died in childbirth?
 The baby was buried at her feet, yet the body was found in her arms when exhumed years later – holy crap gatekeeper, that’s incredible.This woman’s dog lay at her grave, refusing to budge until it too perished and now rests alongside her?
 Remarkable.

 Gatekeeper stops at a grave.
 Not certain if he’s had enough of the relentless heat, or decided it’s long past dinner, I’m watching for clues when I swear I caught that split second inspiration took hold.
 Gatekeeper started to sing.
 Salchipapa the only living witness as seven people sang and danced on the dusty avenue next to the grave of Jose Fernandez Diaz, the man responsible for Cuba’s best known song, Guantanamera.
 Gatekeeper was too busy grinning while tapping out beats to mind us singing the same line over and over again.